KTSCode/personal_site/content/blog/welcome_to_the_thunder_gnome.md

           2. Rune at the top of each one
 * After the fight, you’re told you can find room and board at the next whiskey bar in town

+## Fight 2
+  * Song

+# Town
+  * The town of Maruk Dar is a pretty small town it consists of one main street Cragganmore Way where the majority of shops are and 5 or so side streets that lead to some house and seedier parts of the city.
+  * Everything in the town is dwarfed by The Thunderdome
+  * There is a 30ft wall surrounding the city, the only entrance and exit are through The Thunderdome
+  * The one side of the city is up against a mountain, and the wall appears to touch the mountain as one point but you can't really see over the buildings

-# The Next Whiskey Bar and Inn
+## The Next Whiskey Bar and Inn
   * Song: Alabama Song by The Doors
-    * Vim command `:SpSearch Alabama Song`
+    * Vim command `SpSearch Alabama Song`

-## Message Stones
+### Message Stones
   * you each find among your things a magic looking stone
     * shaped like a rhombus
     * has a very faint glow coming from the cracks